 Love-in-a-mist, such as a Nigella damascena ‘Miss Jekyll’, is a cottage garden favourite.
 It gives an airy feel to a flower arrangement, and its dried seedheads look attractive, too.

 Many roses, such as Rosa Edward’s Rose are still looking good in July.
 Pick a few blooms to enjoy their colour and scent in the house.

 The acid green flowers of Bupleurum make a great filler in flower arrangements and look wonderful with a range of colours, including red, orange, white and blue.

 The cow-parsley flowers of Ammi majus make a wonderful addition to a contemporary cottage-style or naturalistic border, and make brilliant cut flowers for a meadowy flower arrangement, too.

-Sweet peas such as ‘Lady Turral’ (pictured) make wonderful cut flowers and have the added bonus of a delicious scent.
+Sweet peas such as ‘Lady Turrel’ (pictured) make wonderful cut flowers and have the added bonus of a delicious scent.
 Keep picking them for more blooms.

 Phlox, such as Phlox paniculata ‘Cherry Pink’ (pictured) are classic cottage garden plants, ideal for the middle of a border, and make pretty cut flowers, too.